 This recipe is quick and easy, and makes for a light summery dinner, or can be enjoyed as an appetizer and pairs perfectly with 2012 Sonoma The Cutrer.
 It’s a mild-creamy Chardonnay with notes of roasted nuts, honey, nectarine, and honeydew melon.
 I hope you enjoy it as much as we have.

 8 1” thick slices of sourdough or ciabatta (I prefer La Brea)

 3 tablespoons olive oil (for bread and tomatoes)

 1 lb grape or cherry tomatoes, I chose a gourmet medley

 1 large clove raw garlic, peeled

 Flaked finishing salt (I like Fleur de Sel de Geurande or Maldon for this dish)

 Grill bread 4-5 minutes per side, watching closely so it doesn’t burn.
-Transfer to cool side of grill to keep warm while grilling foil pouch for 10 minutes.
+Transfer to the cool side of the grill to keep warm while grilling foil pouch for 10 minutes.

 When the bread has cooled enough to handle, rub each side with a garlic clove and finish with a few twists of cracked pepper.
 Toss tomatoes with chopped basil to combine, adding a drizzle of olive oil if necessary.
 Some tomatoes will have burst but most should remain intact, providing explosive little bursts of flavor with each bite.
 Arrange bread around the bowl, topping each piece immediately before serving.
 Enjoy!